September 16 – 18, 2016

 A: A computer and some skills are really all you need.
 From beginner to experienced pro, there is a place to put your talents to work.
 If you have a knack for leading projects, you can participate as a team lead and help facilitate the project from start to finish, gathering info and requirements from the client and supporting team members where they fit best.

 A: No problem.
 There are plenty of opportunities to volunteer before and during the weekend, helping to make the event a success from start to finish.
 This could involve setting up the space, checking people in, setup for presentations, and general event facilitation.
-There’s really no need for creative or technical expertise.
+There’s really no need for design or technical expertise.
 There will be a coordinator available to help place support where it’s needed.

 Q: What’s required after the event?